 2. Potential Blood Sugar Spikes

-Oats can cause blood sugar spikes as it is rich in carbs… especially if consumed in large portions or with added sugar and can be a concern for people trying to manage their blood sugar levels.
+Oats can cause blood sugar spikes because they are rich in carbs, especially if you consume them in large portions or with added sugar.
+This can be a concern for people trying to manage their blood sugar levels.

 3. Risk of Gluten Contamination